Luke Perry, of '90210' fame, dead at age 52

 Perry caught the acting bug early and moved to New York after graduating from Fredericktown High School in Ohio.

-It didn't take long for him to win roles on soap operas such as "Loving" and "Another World."
+He broke on to the small screen in 1988 with roles on soap operas such as "Loving" and "Another World."

 While some actors cringe at being so closely associated with one character, Perry said he was grateful for all that "90210" did for him.